spirali/spirali.github.io/content/blog/nelsie/index.md

 </p>

 Now assume that we want to make a semaphore that changes colors green → orange → red.
-Instead of creating three separated slides, we utilize `InSteps` as follows:
+Instead of creating three separate slides, we utilize `InSteps` as follows:

 ```python
 @deck.slide()